 Costs: give details of costs for staff, production, premises, transport, sales and promotion, general expenses, finance and depreciation in each of the first three years

-Profits and cash-flow: give detailed cash-flow projections for the first three years
+Profits and cash-flow: give detailed balance sheet for the first three years

 7: Personal expenses